Priyanshu7129/iris_flower_classification/README.md

 2. `iris.csv`: This CSV file contains the dataset used for training and testing the model.
 It is in a tabular format, with each row representing a sample and each column representing a feature or the target variable.

-3. `requirements.txt`: This file lists all the Python libraries and their versions required to run the code successfully.
-You can install these dependencies using `pip` or any other package manager.

 ## Usage